Skip to main content

 Emotional (psychological) problems

-It's more likely to be an emotional problem if you only have erection problems some of the time.
-For example, you still get erections in the mornings, but not during sexual activity.
+If you only have erectile dysfunction some of the time, it is more likely to be an emotional problem.
+For example, you may still get erections in the mornings, but not during sexual activity.

 Anxiety and depression can be treated with counselling and cognitive behavioural therapy (CBT).

-A GP might recommend sex therapy.
-This could be on its own or in combination with other psychotherapy.
+A GP may recommend sex therapy.
+This could be on its own or in combination with other talk therapy.

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.